 The Standards Commission holds Hearings (usually in public) to determine whether a Councillor or Member (the Respondent) has breached the relevant Councillors' or the Members' Code of Conduct.
 The Hearing Panel comprises of three members of the Standards Commission.
 The CESPLS will present evidence and/or make submissions at the Hearing about why he considers the Respondent has contravened the relevant Code.
 The Respondent is entitled to attend or be represented at the Hearing and can also present evidence and make submissions.
 Both parties can call witnesses.
 Once it has heard all the evidence and submissions, the Hearing Panel will make a determination about whether or not it is satisfied, on the balance of probabilities, that there has been a contravention of the Code by the Respondent.
 If the Hearing Panel decides that a Respondent has breached the relevant Code of Conduct, it will then impose a sanction.

-The table below also contains information about forthcoming Hearings and Hearings which have already taken place.
+The table provided in the Our Cases page contains information about forthcoming Hearings and Hearings which have already taken place.
 This includes the name of the councillor(s) or member(s), known as the Respondent(s) and the name of their council or devolved public body.
 Details about the date, time and venue of the Hearing are also included, if these arrangements have been finalised.

 The table also contains information about which paragraphs of the Code of Conduct the Respondent is alleged to have breached under the Heading 'Details of Breach'.
 The Codes of Conduct can be found here.